-New Zealand mourns with prayer, silence one week since mosque attack
+'We are one,' says PM Ardern as New Zealand mourns with prayers, silence

-CHRISTCHURCH (Reuters) - The Muslim call to prayer rang out over Christchurch and around New Zealand on Friday, as thousands gathered to remember the 50 people gunned down at two mosques a week ago.
+CHRISTCHURCH (Reuters) - The Muslim call to prayer rang out over Christchurch and around New Zealand on Friday, as thousands gathered to remember the 50 people killed by a lone gunman at two mosques a week ago.

 Prime Minister Jacinda Ardern led an estimated 5,000 people standing quietly at Hagley Park in front of the Al Noor mosque, where most of the victims died.